 Many people have heard of The Wave, which was the classroom experiment where blue-eyed and brown-eyed people were segregated and basically set against each other.
 There have been other similar social psychology experiments - most of which took place in the 50s and 60s - and it's only now that questions are being seriously asked about the long-term effects on the subjects.
 I've listened to Gina's documentary, which uses excerpts of the taped interviews, but somehow reading the book has a much greater effect.
 Perhaps it's the power of the imagination, but I've had a couple of nightmares about it!
 She also tracks her own journey through the research.
 As a former psychologist, she constantly questions the ethics of the experiments, the effects on the people she interviews, and whether Milgram told the whole truth about what he was doing.
 Certainly his journals indicate he had other motives, and he also kept information to himself that might have distorted or changed his findings.
 A very interesting book, even if you don't read much nonfiction.

-I write and I read, mostly crime fiction these days.
-I teach writing, and I work as a freelance editor and manuscript critiquer.
+I write crime fiction for adults and books for young readers.
+I read, mostly crime fiction, but also lots of other things.
+I work as a freelance editor and manuscript critiquer.
 If I review books, it's from the perspective of a writer.

 Tuesday, June 05, 2012